MagniteEngineering/fledge.polyfill/__spec__/reporting.md

 #### Implementation

 The implementation details of this function are subject to however the buyer decides to process the inputs, at this time.
 However, in the future, network calls will be prevented from being run within this context and should not be relied upon as they are subject to change.

-There is an [ongoing discussion](https://github.com/MagniteEngineering/fledge.polyfill/discussions/9) about how we might want to expose these functions.